-As of 2014, GeneSys brings together data not only from the CGIAR but also from the European network of genebanks (Eurisco) and the USDA.
-It contains 2.77 million records from 446 crop collections.
-The Crop Trust is actively engaging with genebanks around the world to assist them in sharing data with Genesys.
+As of 2017, Genesys brings together data not only from the CGIAR but also from the European network of genebanks (Eurisco), the USDA and other genebanks.
+It contains more than 4.1 million accession records from 434 crop collections.

 Global partnership to put biodiversity to work: DivSeek

 Diversity Seek or ‘DivSeek’, the first ever global effort of its kind, brings together a large number of public organizations and private partners from around the globe to mine data on plant genetic resources.
 The objective is to unlock the potential of crop diversity in order to accelerate the development of new, better crops for food security and nutrition.